StephenVinouze/AdvancedRecyclerView/README.md

    // If you need to paginate your lists compile "com.github.StephenVinouze.AdvancedRecyclerView:pagination:${advancedrecyclerview_version}"

-  // If you need to handle gestures within your lists (note that it will include the section module as well) compile "com.github.StephenVinouze.AdvancedRecyclerView:gesture:${advancedrecyclerview_version}" }
+  // If you need to handle gestures within your lists compile "com.github.StephenVinouze.AdvancedRecyclerView:gesture:${advancedrecyclerview_version}" }
 ```